Hemp Oil Vs. CBD Oil: The Beginners Ultimate Guide

 1. Is CBD Legal to Use?

 The legality of CBD oil varies from state to state.
-In 2014, there was a law passed that explained the hemp plant is different than growing marijuana.
+In 2014, a law was passed explaining that the hemp plant is different from growing marijuana.
 This law also stated that the legality of CBD could be determined on a state-by-state basis.

-Federal law stated that CBD would be legal if the THC content in the product was lower than 0.3 percent.
-There are certain growing conditions that must be present.
+Federal law stated that CBD would be legal if the THC content in the product were lower than 0.3 percent.
+Certain growing conditions must be present.
 Some states have chosen to follow along with federal law.

-Other states have set their own laws to clarify what they support.
-There are states that require a prescription for the use of CBD oil.
-Currently, there are thirty-three states that have passed their own legislation for CBD.
+Other states have set their laws to clarify what they support.
+Some states require a prescription for the use of CBD oil.
+Currently, thirty-three states have passed their legislation for CBD.

 2. Which is better CBD or THC?

 There are different benefits associated with both CBD and THC.
-You can’t necessarily compare the two, because they both serve their purpose.
-They both come from the cannabis plant, and the three main varieties of the plant include the Indica variety, Sativa, and Ruderalis.
+You can’t necessarily compare the two because they both serve their purpose.
+They both come from the cannabis plant, and the three main plant varieties are Indica, Sativa, and Ruderalis.

 Each of these strains comes with different content of THC and CBD.
 CBD has plenty of benefits.
-It will not produce any kind of psychoactive effect.
+It will not produce any psychoactive effect.

 THC will provide the altered mental state that some people are looking for.
-Aside from the ‘high’ that people associate THC with, there are some suspected benefits of THC.
-This includes better quality of sleep, relieving pain, promoting relaxation, and perking up the appetite.
+Aside from the ‘high’ that people associate THC with, THC has some suspected benefits.
+This includes better quality of sleep, promoting relaxation, and perking up the appetite.

 There are CBD products that will contain THC, but manufacturers strive to produce products that have less than 0.3 percent THC in them.
 For many states, this is part of the CBD law.
 Anything over 0.3 percent THC would be illegal to market.the cannabis plant, and the three main varieties of the plant include the Indica variety, Sativa and Ruderalis